Jessie Scott Hathcock: Career and community work

-Before Hathcock was English teacher and Dean of Girls at Dunbar High School, she worked as a visiting teacher at Dayton Public Schools.
+Before Hathcock was an English teacher and Dean of Girls at Dunbar High School, she worked as a visiting teacher at Dayton Public Schools.
 After 34 years at Dunbar, she retired in 1964, working briefly as an English professor at Sinclair Community College in 1966.
-She referred to her students at the college as her “proteges.”
+She referred to her students at the college as her "proteges".
 Hathcock was also Dean of Girls and an English teacher at Dunbar High School.
 While at Dunbar, Hathcock organized the Dunbar Parent-Teacher Association, Student Council, Junior Council on World Affairs, Personality Club, and Junior Red Cross.
 She encouraged her students to pursue higher education, assisting with payments for their college applications and writing to colleges on their behalf.
 Before her retirement from Dunbar, she used money raised from her own travelogues to set up a scholarship for students.

 Hathcock was also involved in the Dayton community.
-After visiting India and witnessing begging and starving children, her founding and chairmanship of the Dayton and Miami Valley Committee for UNICEF in 1966 earned her the nickname, “Mrs. Unicef”.
-She also held positions on the Dayton Council of World Affairs, Volunteers of America, City Beautiful Council, Wegerzyn Garden Center board, YWCA, the American Association of University Women, and the Women’s Board of Children’s Medical Center (now known as Dayton Children's Hospital).
+After visiting India and witnessing begging and starving children, her founding and chairmanship of the Dayton and Miami Valley Committee for UNICEF in 1966 earned her the nickname, "Mrs. Unicef".
+She also held positions on the Dayton Council of World Affairs, Volunteers of America, City Beautiful Council, Wegerzyn Garden Center board, YWCA, the American Association of University Women, and the Women's Board of Children's Medical Center (now known as Dayton Children's Hospital).
 Hathcock was also a charter member of the Beta Eta Omega chapter of Alpha Kappa Alpha sorority, serving as its first president in 1934.
 Hathcock was a member of the Bridgettes, a group of socialites and civic service activists who met bi-weekly to play bridge and to host events in the Dayton community.

-Hathcock’s community service activities also addressed legal issues.
+Hathcock's community service activities also addressed legal issues.
 She and the NAACP assisted Andrew Freeman, a man accused of killing a police officer and sentenced to death.
 They proved that the trial had been unfair, eventually securing a new trial where Freeman was cleared of all charges.